DMITODNO/game-guide/README.md

-# game-guide
+Class guide page to one of my favorite games

-Class guide to one of my favorite games
+Tested out some animations and photoshop